Bdot42/mfakto/README.txt

   versions have a bug that causes high CPU loads.
 - AMD APP SDK 2.5 or higher for systems without Catalyst 11.10 or above.
 It is recommended to update your drivers as the SDK has been discontinued.
-  If you still want to use it to compile mfakto, make sure the path to the appropriate library folder is in the system Path variable:
+  If you still want to use it to run mfakto, make sure the path to the appropriate library folder is in the system Path variable:

       32 bits: %AMDAPPSDKROOT%\lib\x86
       64 bits: %AMDAPPSDKROOT%\lib\x86_64

-- you may need the Microsoft Visual C++ 2010 Redistributable Package for your platform and language:
+- you may also need the Microsoft Visual C++ 2010 Redistributable Package for your platform and language:

       32 bits: https://microsoft.com/en-us/download/details.aspx?id=5555
       64 bits: https://microsoft.com/en-us/download/details.aspx?id=14632